dsouths/PROJECT---3/README.md

 ![Screenshot_20221125_105631](https://user-images.githubusercontent.com/105642587/203970229-57a429dd-0b05-43ac-a2b2-52ee70fbc8fe.png)

 I fixed a lot of the issues which included, trailing whitespace, lines too long (>79 characters) & spacing issues.
 Using the PEP8 rules improved the readibility of my code.

+I have also tested the deployed website by

 <h2>Bugs</h2>